Organismweb/bolagslistan/README.md

 ### Todo

-* [ ] Add a simple example of a component using flow.
+* [ ] Add a simple example of a component using Flow.
-* [ ] Add a proper prettier integration with eslint.
+* [x] Add a proper prettier integration with ESLint.
+* [ ] Add a simple test example for a component and for a styled component.

 ## Flow